How Do You Read a Chart

 Traders will use these charts to determine where to place trades.
 From the chart the trader will analyze the market movements using indicators so as to determine the direction of the market and determine the trade to open.

-The following are the various things that a trader will need to know about charts.
+The following are the different things which a gold trader will need to know about charts.

 Types of Charts